How Drugs Affect Driving

 Depressants

 Depressants are designed to act on the central nervous system (CNS) in a way that may make users feel like they are “slowing down,” relaxed, calm, sedated, or sometimes tired and lethargic.
-Furthermore, people may take depressants to help treat insomnia, anxiety, paranoia, obsessive-compulsive disorder (OCD), and other conditions that prevent a person from feeling at ease.
+Furthermore, people may take depressants to help treat insomnia, anxiety, paranoia, and obsessive-compulsive disorder (OCD).

 • Alcohol